qpwang/LBBlurredImage/README.md

 ## CocoaPods

 You can use [CocoaPods](http://cocoapods.org) to manage your dependencies and install *LBBlurredImage*.
-Follow the instructions on the CocoaPods site to [install the gem](https://github.com/CocoaPods/CocoaPods#installation) and add `pod 'LBBlurredImage', :git => 'git://github.com/lukabernardi/LBBlurredImage.git'` to your *Podfile*.
+Follow the instructions on the CocoaPods site to [install the gem](https://github.com/CocoaPods/CocoaPods#installation) and add `pod 'LBBlurredImage'` to your *Podfile*.

 Use